Oil City Housing Authority

-Oil City Housing Authority is a Public Housing Agency in Oil City, Pennsylvania that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of September 17th, 2019, Oil City Housing Authority has 1 waiting lists that are open now or opening soon.
+Oil City Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of July 13th, 2020, Oil City Housing Authority has 1 waiting lists that are open now or opening soon.

 The Venango County, Pennsylvania Housing Choice Voucher Waiting List is open indefinitely.